 A Washington resident purchases or leases a new vehicle subject to road usage charge from a dealer and must register in the road usage charge system.
+The dealer may choose to facilitate road usage charge registration.

-Receive, read, and sign a form provided by the auto dealer (but developed by the policy and operations agency) that explains road usage charge options.

-- > The car dealer will give the road usage charge information brochure to the car buyer and forward the car buyer's information (including odometer reading of the vehicle when it left the lot) to the policy and operations agency's accounting system. - Principals should have a short and reasonable amount of time (e.g., two to four weeks), to select a road usage charge method. - > Since the policy and operations agency will have the dealer's form indicating the start mileage, the policy and operations agency can retroactively bill all miles driven between the time of car purchase and the time the road usage charge method choice is made. - Principals may also choose a road usage charge method and set up an account immediately at the car dealer. - Dealers would work with the buyer to fill out the form and forward it to the policy and operations agency along with registration information. - If the Principal chooses Method C, they (or the dealer) must obtain and install a mileage reporting device in the vehicle or work with the vendor of their mileage reporting device to enable it for road usage charging.
+- Receive, read, and sign a form provided by the auto dealer (but developed by the policy and operations entity) that explains road usage charge options. - > The car dealer will give the road usage charge information brochure to the car buyer and forward the car buyer's information (including odometer reading of the vehicle when it left the lot) to the policy and operations entity's accounting system. - Principals may also choose a road usage charge method and set up an account immediately at the car dealer, if the car dealer chooses to support that option. - If they choose to support that option, dealers would work with the buyer to fill out the form and forward it to the policy and operations entity along with registration information. - If the Principal chooses Method C, they (or the dealer, if they choose to support that option) must obtain and install a mileage reporting device in the vehicle or work with the vendor of their mileage reporting device to enable it for road usage charging.